jdromero88/testing-gh-api-rate/_newsletter/states-update-august-9-2018.md

 ---
-title: 'States Update: August 9, 2018'
+title: "States Update: August 9, 2018"
 date: 2018-08-09 13:52:00 Z
 tags:
   - Update on India's States
+  - States Weekly
+  - Center – State Relations
-excerpt: 'Solar Energy Corporation of India cancels a 2,000-megawatt (MW) wind power tender due to under subscription; Karnataka makes progress on its state education policy; Jammu and Kashmir approves its first-ever trade and export policy; Rajasthan objects to key amendments by the center to the Electricity Tariff Policy; Goa’s legislative assembly passes several important land-related bills; and more. '
+excerpt: "Solar Energy Corporation of India cancels a 2,000-megawatt (MW) wind power tender due to under subscription; Karnataka makes progress on its state education policy; Jammu and Kashmir approves its first-ever trade and export policy; Rajasthan objects to key amendments by the center to the Electricity Tariff Policy; Goa’s legislative assembly passes several important land-related bills; and more. "
 author:
   - Aman Thakker
 ---

 **Big News**